pzaino/thecrowler/doc/information_seed_lifecycle.md

   and source lookup.
 - `deduplicate_host` keeps at most one normalized candidate per host; otherwise duplicate filtering is by normalized URL.
-- `max_candidates` is capped by `information_seed.max_candidates_per_seed`.
+- `max_candidates` is capped by `information_seed.max_candidates_per_seed` and is
+  enforced during the built-in filter phase.
+- `allowed_domains` keeps only candidates whose host is the listed domain or a subdomain. `denied_domains` rejects listed domains/subdomains after the allow check and before scoring or cardinality limits.
+- `required_url_schemes` rejects candidates whose normalized URL scheme is not in the list.
+Normalization already limits candidates to HTTP(S), so this is most often used to require `https`.
+- `min_score` rejects candidates below the configured score.
+- `max_candidates_per_host` and `max_candidates_per_domain` keep the first N
+  candidates in deterministic candidate order for each host or registrable domain.
 - `source_name_template`, `source_priority`, `restricted`, `flags`, and
   `source_config` provide defaults for accepted candidates.
 Candidate plugins may override only the safe subset documented in the plugin contract.
-- `candidate_plugins` is a seed-level selection list.
-When omitted, all registered information-seed candidate processors are eligible; when present, only named processors matching the list are selected.
+- `candidate_plugins` is both a seed-level ordered execution list and an allow-list.
+When omitted, all registered information-seed candidate processors are eligible in registration order.
+When present, only named processors matching the list are selected, they run in the list order, and duplicate or unknown names are ignored.

 ## Final status behavior